Myka Bering: Skills and abilities

-Myka has received training from civilian law enforcement and the Secret Service in firearms, personal protection, and investigation.
-Reluctant to rely solely on gut instinct, she routinely advocates using formal deduction and investigative work; as such, her partners and coworkers note that her "by the book" mentality and professionalism has made her exceptional at closing cases, and why many of the people she interviews confess due to overwhelming evidence.
-As a warehouse agent, she has also displayed extensive formal knowledge, including specific literature, history, science, and mathematics, making her the primary investigator in the field.
+Myka has received training from both civilian law enforcement and the Secret Service in firearms, personal protection, and investigation.
+Reluctant to rely solely on gut instinct, she routinely advocates using formal deduction and investigative work.
+Because of this her partners and coworkers note that her "by the book" mentality and professionalism has made her exceptional at closing cases, and why many of the people she interviews confess due to overwhelming evidence.
+As a warehouse agent, she has also displayed extensive knowledge, including literature, history, science, and mathematics, making her the primary investigator in the field.

 Myka's biggest asset is her attention to detail; she is cited as having a photographic memory in the episode "Beyond Our Control", being able to recall minute details from the Farnsworth schematics to repair a projector artifact.
 Myka is an expert martial artist, although the specific discipline she studied is never specified.
 She is also adept at sword fighting, saying, "some girls played with Barbies, other girls took fencing lessons."
 In addition to English, she speaks French, Russian, Japanese, and Latin.
 She reads at least some Arabic, Chinese, and Portuguese.
 In a deleted scene from the episode "Vendetta", she is heard telling Artie in the background that she speaks French, Italian, and Spanish.

 The warehouse regents also infer that Myka's unique mix of training, deduction, and nearly flawless memory makes her uniquely qualified for working with artifacts and a natural counterbalance to Agent Pete Lattimer.
 While Pete is more focused on people and the human dimension to artifact recovery, Myka focuses on results, facts, and fairness.
-As such, Myke is intensely dedicated to the mission, even at the cost of great personal sacrifice.
+As such, Myka is intensely dedicated to the mission, even at the cost of great personal sacrifice.